fullerjs/common-js/readme.md

-# Common-js like module for browser tool for Fuller #
+# Common-js like modules for browser tool for Fuller #
 **Build everything with right tool**

 [For more info about fuller](https://github.com/fullerjs/fuller)